fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 ```PowerShell
 $ npm install fusioncharts --save
 ```
 The above steps completes the installation of `angular-fusioncharts`.
 FusionCharts ES module is using **dynamic import** which is an advanced ES6 feature.
-This feature is not supported in `typescript` **v2.2.0** which is used by `Angular 2`.
-So the syntax for `Angular 4` onwards is different from `Angular 2` as shown below:
+This feature is supported from `typescript` **v2.4.0**, but, `Angular 2` uses **v2.2.0**.
+So the FusisonCharts ES module is not supported in `Angualr 2`.

+To start using `angular-fusioncharts` follow the steps below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>